medblocks/medblocks-blog/aboutme.md

 Welcome to my blog.
 My name is Dr. Sidharth Ramesh.

 # My story
 I've always been interested in computers ever since I was a kid.
-I learned how to code online, when I was 16 and have not stopped coding ever since.
+I learned how to code online when I was 16 and have not stopped coding ever since.

 I joined medical college because that's something you should do when you're in India and both your parents are doctors.